Google Messaging App, Allo, Shared User’s Personal Information

 Edward Snowden previously warned about Google’s messaging app, Allo.
-The recent report suggests that Snowden’s claims were, in fact, correct and Google’s new messaging application is not handy when it comes for day to day use.
+The recent report suggests that Snowden’s claims were, in fact, correct, and Google’s new messaging application is not handy when it comes to day to day use.

-Google’s new virtual assistant appears to had a bug that provided unrelated personal information to the user’s friends.
+Google’s new virtual assistant appears to have a bug that provided unrelated personal information to the user’s friends.
 According to Independent, company’s new app, Allo, is capable of sharing the user’s past Google searches with their contacts.
 According to the publication, the recent discovery was made by Re/code’s Tess Townsend, who apparently was using Google’s new messaging application to chat with a friend.

 “In the middle of our conversation, my friend directed Assistant to identify itself,” wrote Ms. Townsend.
 “Instead of offering a name or a pithy retort, it responded with a link from Harry Potter fan website Pottermore.”